kubemq-io/kubemq-js/README.md

 	keepAlive:  true, // Indicates if the connection should be kept alive
 	pingIntervalInSeconds:  60, // Interval in seconds between ping messages
 	pingTimeoutInSeconds:  30, // Timeout in seconds for ping messages
-	logLevel:  'INFO', // Logging level for the client
 	credentials: {
 	cert:  Buffer.from('your-cert-content'), // Optional client cert credentials for talking to KubeMQ
 	key:  Buffer.from('your-key-content'),